Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 W "That's what you get for messing with the Pistoleros of Santa Rose."<br>
 A "I got the money.
 It's all right here."<br>
 W "Thank fuck something's going our way.
 We don't got too much time now."<br>
 W "We got to get the explosives, and then run straight to Sandy Cross.
-There we'll find Gwyneth, in jail."<br>
+There we'll find Gwyneth, in jail."

 ## Arrival at Sandy Cross

 A "There's Sandy Cross!"<br>
 W "Good.
-We'll talk in the saloon."<br>
+We'll talk in the saloon."

 ## Talk at the Sandy Cross saloon